wtbxsjy/wtbxsjy/README.md

 - 👋 Hi, I’m @wtbxsjy
-- 👀 I’m a bioinformatic engneer/ clinical data analyst in BGI-Shenzhen, mainly working on genomic, transcriptomic, proteomic, metabolomic and multiomics clinical data analysis.
+- 👀 I’m a bioinformatic engneer / data analyst in BGI-Shenzhen, mainly working on genomic, transcriptomic, proteomic, metabolomic and multiomics clinical data analysis.
-- 🌱 I mainly coding in Perl and R, but also work with Java, Python and C.
+- 🌱 I mainly coding in R, but also work with Perl, Python, Java and C.
-- 📫 If you have any question or collaborate intrests, please mailto:wtbxsjy@hotmail.com to reach me.
+- 📫 If you have any question or collaborate interest, please mailto:wtbxsjy@hotmail.com to reach me.

 <!---
 wtbxsjy/wtbxsjy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.